ogtem/FirefoxProfileSelectorWithPassword/README.md

 FirefoxProfileSelectorWithPassword
+(The most effective method for me until I write a code that recognizes your face and opens the appropriate Firefox profile :))
 Description:
 FirefoxProfileSelectorWithPassword is a batch script to launch Firefox with different profiles based on user input.
 Enter the correct password to open a specific profile with predefined URLs, or the default profile otherwise.
 Easily customizable for different passwords, profiles, and URLs.
 Ideal for secure and efficient profile management.